autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 ### 1.7.1 Variable Naming Convention

-ShaderX’s built-in shader generators and accompanying node implementations are using a nam- ing convention for its shader variables.
+ShaderX’s built-in shader generators and accompanying node implementations are using a naming convention for its shader variables.
 A custom shader generator that derives from and takes advantage of built-in features should preferably use the same convention.
-Uniform variables are prefixed with u and application data inputs with i .
-For languages not using semantics Figure 7 shows the naming used for variables (inputs and uniforms) with predefined binding rules:
+Uniform variables are prefixed with `u_` and application data inputs with `i_` .
+For languages not using semantics.
+Figure 7 shows the naming used for variables (inputs and uniforms) with predefined binding rules:

 ```
 ------------------------------------------------------------------------------------